-BPCA has committed to provide all his needs unless he in the jail and committed to pay for the needs of his wife which includes rent, electricity and gas bills, medical care, a full-time elder caregiver, and travelling cost for the visits to jail.
+BPCA has committed to provide for the needs of his wife which includes rent, electricity and gas bills, medical care, a full-time elder caregiver, and travelling cost for the visits to jail.

 To donate to the care of this elderly couple as they recover their lives please (click here) .